Modern Slavery Statement

 We implemented our risk-based approach to identify and assess the risk of Modern Slavery by reviewing RG’s core business operations and its direct supply chain.
 As part of our approach, we constituted a multi-disciplinary team and conducted an initial risk analysis of our customers and direct supply chain, which informed our assessment of relevant risks in conjunction with our overall assessment of Modern Slavery risks in the context of our business.

-The key suppliers were identified based on their ability to support and assist in the delivery of RG’s core business objectives.
-These suppliers are proven within the UK rail industry and have track records for treating employees fairly.
+Overall, RG’s suppliers have been identified based on their ability to support and assist in the delivery of RG’s core business objectives, are proven within the UK rail industry, and have track records for treating employees fairly.

 Where RG becomes aware of potential allegations or risks of Modern Slavery associated with our direct suppliers, we recognise that termination of such relationships is one of a range of responses and may not be the most sustainable or effective response.
 RG seeks to review allegations and risks and, where appropriate, work with suppliers to resolve them.
 This includes engaging with key suppliers to take a similar approach with their own suppliers.
-Where necessary and appropriate, including in respect of a situation of legal or RG policy non-compliance, RG will review the situation and take appropriate steps, including to cease engagement and/or the business relationship.
+Where necessary and appropriate, including in respect of a situation of legal or RG policy non- compliance, RG will review the situation and take appropriate steps, including closure of the business relationship where applicable.

 Our effectiveness in combating Modern Slavery and Human Trafficking